luebken/res-usus/getting-started/new-metrics-api-tutorial.md

 * `groupBy` expects a single value
 * Possible values for `metric aggregations` are: MAX, MEAN, MAX, MIN, SUM, P25, P50, P75, P90, P95, P98, P99
+* The window size of 604800000 in the example above is a week: 1000 * 60 * 60 * 24 * 7
+* `timeFrame.to` is specified as in milliseconds from epoch
-* Per default each metric returns a single value over the whole time frame.
-By specifying a `granularity` in seconds the API returns a time series.
+* Each metric returns a single value over the whole time frame.
+By specifying a `granularity` in milliseconds the API returns a time series. e.g. for an hour long bucket add `"granularity": "3600000"` to the metric definition.
+The lowest bucket size is 10000.